 What have we learned so far?

 Breathlessness is a debilitating symptom experienced by patients with a wide range of different conditions and diagnoses, including COPD, lung cancer, heart failure and motor neurone disease.
-Carers also find it challenging to deal with.
+Carers, families and those close to patients experiencing breathlessness also find it challenging.
 Providing effective treatments and access to a specialist breathlessness service improves the quality of life of these patients.

 We have learned that distress and disability are experienced by patients with breathlessness irrespective of their disease state.
 A lack of clear information leads to patients postponing contact with healthcare until they are at crisis point.
 Carers often do not have strategies to relieve the symptom and are ill prepared for exacerbations of the symptom.
 Carers experience disrupted sleep patterns and poor sleep quality, depression, and poor quality of life.
 This leads in turn to poor quality of patient care.
 Carers of breathlessness patients experience fewer positive caring experiences.